natelevinson10/COMP333_Project/README.md

 **NOTE**: The sign-up and login buttons do not currently have any functionality (to be developed as project progresses).

 How To Run💻:\
 Currently, LoveNotes is not hosted on the internet.
 Thus, the code will have to be run locally in browser for the time being.
+This can be accomplished by going to the **Deployments** page and visiting our site from there, or alternatively just follow [this link](https://natelevinson10.github.io/COMP333_Project/).

 Developers🧑‍🔬:\
 Nate Levinson and Bella Tassone